Obeid Law Firm

-The firm doesn’t like to name clients but the list is thought to include a number of Middle Eastern states and government entities as well as large companies from the region, in addition to some well-known international oil companies.
+The firm doesn’t like to name clients but the list is thought to include a number of states and government entities as well as large companies from the region, in addition to some well-known international companies, particularly in the oil industry.

 In recent times, it’s represented a Qatari-Saudi engineering contractor in a U$53 million dispute with a German multinational over a power utility, which was heard under ICC rules in Geneva, and handled an ICC case against a German-Italian conglomerate over a steel bar mill in Qatar.